One School District’s Comprehensive Plan to Safely Open and Support Students

 “Now more than ever, we need to be there for our students.
 They need additional support — social-emotional, academic, and more.
 The range is wide.
 Bullying doesn’t stop because of shelter in place, it just happens in a different form.
 And we’re hearing from families that students need more resources to learn effectively from home,” says Ilori.
 “We need to leverage technology to ensure we’re deploying the right support to the right students based on their individual needs,” he adds.

-To ensure students receive all of the support services they need in a timely fashion, whether virtually or in person, Madera Unified is partnering with Salesforce to deploy an early release of Student Success Hub — an exciting new product that will help schools deliver equitable and holistic student support from anywhere.
+To ensure students receive all of the support services they need in a timely fashion, whether virtually or in person, Madera Unified is partnering with Salesforce to deploy an early release of Student Success Hub for K-12 — an exciting new product that will help schools deliver equitable and holistic student support from anywhere.

 “We’re taking a powerful, secure platform we’re comfortable with and using it to provide safe and equitable support for our school community,” says Ilori.
 “It’s important that we continue to innovate and come out on the other side of the pandemic stronger than we were before.”

 To learn more about how schools and districts can provide equitable and safe support for students and staff, visit Student Success Hub for K-12 and Work.com for Schools.